stripethree/food-formulas/formulas/nonnas-italian-meatballs.md

 * Add remaining ingredients for the sauce into crock pot
 * Break apart the tomatoes in the crock pot so they are not whole
 * Set crockpot to low
-* Add ground beef to the bowl you set aside of the chopped onions and minced garlic
+* Add beef, pork, and veal to the bowl you set aside of the chopped onions and minced garlic
 * Add the rest of the meatball ingredients to the same bowl
 * GENTLY combine all the meatball ingredients with your hands – do not over mix or your meatballs will turn out tough
 * Preheat a medium or large frying pan with few tablespoons of coconut or olive oil over medium heat